The Gunny Sack

 Oatmeal Cookies

-This chewy Oatmeal Cookies recipe with a hint of cinnamon is a classic choice!
-Enjoy them plain or with a sweet glace icing on top.
+This chewy Oatmeal Cookies recipe with a hint of cinnamon is a classic choice.
+Top with icing or turn them into oatmeal cream pies!

 5 from 1 vote